yakworks/gorm-tools/docs/id-generation.md

 ### Database ID Generator
-Dao plugin comes with an implementation of hibernate identity generator which uses a central table for incremental identity generation.
+Dao plugin comes with an implementation of hibernate identity generator for a cross database and NoSQL way to assign Long ids from an in memory incrementor.
+It uses a central table to track the last used id for each table.
+This helps a lot when dealing with associations and relationships.
+It also increases the performance of batch inserts.

 ### NewObjectId table
-In order to use identity generator provided by plugin, you need to create NewObjectId table as shown below.
+The table name is configurable and will get created if it does not exist.
+You can also create the table as shown below and add indexes if desired.

 ```sql
 create table NewObjectId